 Sociology and Anthropology Degrees

-When you major in business-sociology, criminal justice in society, or sociology/anthropology at NWU, you join a close-knit group of scholars dedicated to understanding how close-knit groups work.
+When you major in business-sociology, criminology, or sociology/anthropology at NWU, you join a close-knit group of scholars dedicated to understanding how close-knit groups work.

 We engage you to think sociologically as you develop a core set of skills.

 Our dual sociology/anthropology degree gives you a foundation in qualitative and quantitative research, statistical analysis, critical thinking and problem solving.
 You’ll design research, conduct internships and pursue your own thesis.